StianL82/StianL82/README.md

 <br>
 - 🔭 I’m currently working on my portfolio for the first year of study.
 <br>
-- 🌱 I’m currently learning everything there is to learn about being a Frontend developer
+- 🌱 I’m currently trying to learn everything I need to know about being a Frontend developer

 ## This is some of what we have been through so far